American women seek more than $66M in damages from US Soccer

 The USSF keeps 16-21 women’s players under contract in each year of the current labor deal, which runs through 2021, and pays each a $100,000 salary.
 The federation also pays a minimum 22 players assigned to a club in the National Women’s Soccer League, with each receiving $70,000 to $75,000 this year.

-Women receive 75% of salary on maternity leave for up to one year, and a player has the longer of three months or two training camps to return to full fitness.
-A player can receive 75% of salary for up to three months when adopting a child and a $50 daily stipend for child care during training and play.
+Women receive 75 percent of salary on maternity leave for up to one year, and a player has the longer of three months or two training camps to return to full fitness.
+A player can receive 75 percent of salary for up to three months when adopting a child and a $50 daily stipend for child care during training and play.
 The USSF also pays for health, dental and vision insurance for the women.

 When the men last qualified for the World Cup in 2014, their player pool got a $2 million payment, and each player earned $55,000 for making the roster and $5,500 per match.
 The player pool earned $175,000 per point for the group phase, a total of $700,000, plus $3.6 million for reaching the round of 16.